hmcts/ops-runbooks/network/palos/troubleshooting.md

 </details>

-NOTE: More information on types of filters you can apply check out [BASICS OF TRAFFIC MONITOR FILTERING](https://knowledgebase.paloaltonetworks.com/KCSArticleDetail?id=kA10g000000ClSlCAK).
+For more information on types of filters you can apply check out [Basics of traffic monitor filtering](https://knowledgebase.paloaltonetworks.com/KCSArticleDetail?id=kA10g000000ClSlCAK).